abdelrahman-elkady/se-tutorial/README.md

 ## How this works

-This repo is cloned by each tutorial group in the beginning of the lab and is used to track progress throughout the course.

-- A lab-[x].md file for each lab will be present to guide to the lab
+- A lab-[x].md file for each lab will be present as a guide to the lab
     + Every lab.md has a pre, a tutorial and post section
     + pre is for things the student should do before and is for saving time in the actual tutorial.
     + the tutorial is for making sure the student understands the objectives and is adapted based on the work done by the students so far.
     + the post section is for extra reading and extending on the topics covered.
     + each lab start and end commit is marked by a tag `lab-n-start` and `lab-n-end` where n is the lab number.
-- A branch is created wen working on a lab.
+- A branch is created wen working on a lab for everyone to collaborate on.

-    + TA tags the branch so that people can refer back to it in case they wanna start from that point/follow along.
-- The TA manages the fork
-- Each tutorial group maintains will have a development branch that they merge too the master branch will remain pure only for receiving updates from the original fork (this isn't a requirement normally it is just for organization).
+To visit any lesson type in the terminal

+    $ git checkout lab-n-start

+For end of lab code

+    $ git checkout lab-n-end

+Where n is the number of the lab.

+You can visit subsection by typing

+    $ git checkout lab-n-m

+Where m is the number of the section in the lesson.

 > If there an any issues open an issue on [the original repo](https://github.com/amrdraz/se-tutorial)